How to transform broker and agent channels with insurtech

 Reimagining the broker and agent channel, and improving customer experience, is one of the themes at ITC DIA Europe and is currently top of the agenda in many boardrooms.
 So, expect speeches, fireside chats and panels around this challenge.

 We are honoured that Moritz Finkelnburg is one of the thought leaders who will share his vision on how to cope with reimagining the broker and agent channels.
-Dr. Finkelnburg is member of the executive board of BGV Insurance Group in Germany and Academic Director at the Goethe Business School in Frankfurt.
+Dr. Finkelnburg was former member of the executive board of BGV Insurance Group in Germany and is currently, Academic Director at the Goethe Business School in Frankfurt.

 About Moritz Finkelnburg